Bar Fights and Duck Lips. In Other Words, My Surgery.

 I can’t explain why or how it’s happened.

-I did feel appreciation for like a minute and then I went directly to appalled.
+I did feel appreciation for like a minute and then I went directly to feeling appalled.

 Recovery from surgery is appalling.
 But I guess everyone knew that but me!